 - Place the strawberries, honey, lemon zest, cinnamon and vanilla extract in a bowl and mix to blend.

 - Place the strawberry mixture in jar, cover and store in the refrigerator for several days.

-- When ready to serve, combine 1 cup of yogurt (about one serving) and a few spoonfuls of strawberries in a bowl and top with the berry-nut topping.
+- Combine 1 cup of yogurt (about one serving) and a few spoonfuls of strawberries in a bowl and top with the crunchy topping.